pvamshi/aws-s3-client/README.md

 Web based client for AWS S3

 #Preview
-The site can be viewed as http://vamshi-krishna.com/aws-s3-client/build
+The site can be viewed at http://vamshi-krishna.com/aws-s3-client/build

 #Steps to build locally
 1. `npm install`